cicsdev/cics-java-liberty-springboot-transactions/README.md

 2. Create a CICS Bundle Project with a Dynamic Web Project include for the built war file.

-3. Add the deploy the CICS Bundle Project to CICS.
+3. Deploy the CICS Bundle Project to CICS.

 4. Enable the JVM Server and CICS Bundle